72 hours for families during winter in Banff and Lake Louise

 Ride the Banff Gondola and have lunch at Sky Bistro - The Banff Gondola is an experience not to miss for the whole family.
 Enjoy the 8-minute ride to the top of Sulphur Mountain where an interpretive centre with hands-on interactive displays, multi-sensory theatre, boardwalk to Samson Peak, and an outdoor observation deck await you.
 Parks Canada Red Chairs are perfectly positioned in front of Mount Rundle and Cascade Mountain for an ideal family picture or selfie.

-Take advantage of the ‘Family Experience’ at the Banff Gondola which permits one child per paying adult to travel for free before noon, and receive a treat.
+Take advantage of the ‘Family Experience’ at the Banff Gondola which permits one child per paying adult to travel for free before noon.

 Enjoy lunch at Sky Bistro with floor-to-ceiling windows overlooking the Rockies and a distinctively Canadian menu that features the unique flavours of Canada.